sethidivyam/Signfinity/README.md

-# SIGNFINITY
-This project is a real-time hand gesture recognition system designed for fast and accurate gesture detection.
-It uses Mediapipe for hand tracking and Random Forest with PCA for gesture classification.
-The model recognizes five gestures: Hello, Sorry, Thanks, Yes, and No with high accuracy.

 # ✋ Signfinity – Real-Time Hand Gesture Recognition

 **Signfinity** is a real-time hand gesture recognition system using a webcam to identify five predefined gestures: "Hello", "Yes", "No", "Thanks", and "Sorry".
 It leverages **MediaPipe** for hand landmark detection and a machine learning pipeline involving **PCA** and **Random Forest Classifier** to make accurate predictions in real time.